trunk-io/plugins/tests/readme.md

 npm test ${path_to_linter_subdir}
 ```

-Then verify that the generated snapshot file includes the results you would expect (e.g. an Object
+Then, verify that the generated snapshot file includes the results you would expect (e.g. an Object
 with several fileIssues, no taskFailures).

 ### Linter Versioning